Call (610) 789-1800

 How is a Pinched Nerve Treated?

-Pinched nerves can be extremely painful and are the result of a nerve become compressed between two muscles, two bones, or a muscle and a bone.
+Pinched nerves can be extremely painful and are the result of a nerve becoming compressed between two muscles, two bones, or a muscle and a bone.
 Pinched nerves often occur near the joints where inflammation can occur and put pressure on them as the person moves.
-The more a person moves, the more pressure that is placed on the nerve.
+The more a person moves, the more pressure is placed on the nerve.
 Treating a pinched nerve involves reducing the inflammation in the area and freeing the nerve from wherever it is being confined.
 Deep tissue massage and chiropractic adjustments work hand in hand to both free the nerve and restore blood flow to the area, helping to reduce the risk of damage to the nerve.